 If you're on first-name terms with the person you're contacting - you may have exchanged multiple emails and spoken face to face by this point, then it is fine to open your follow-up email by using their first name.
 If not, or if you're unsure, stick with their title and surname (i.e. Mr. / Ms. Jones).

 Keep it simple.
 Presumably, the main reason you're emailing is for a progress update - the interviewer will know this before they've even opened your message.
 Be polite but direct:

 Having made your point in the main body of your follow-up email, sign off by inviting your interviewer to ask any additional questions.
 Close with a simple "looking forward to hearing from you", then a "thank you" followed by your full name.

 As obvious as it sounds, don't forget to read over your follow-up email before sending.
 Ensure it's well spaced, correctly punctuated and free of typos.
 Running it through a spellchecker should help.

-Feel free to use this template for your own follow-up email:
+If in doubt, feel free to use the template below for your own follow-up email:

 Subject: John Smith – Re: Interview on Tuesday at 4pm

 Hi <Julie / Ms. Jones>,Thank you for your time <yesterday / date of interview>.
 It was great to speak to you about the <job title> role and I'm convinced that the position is a perfect fit for this stage in my career.
 I was hoping to get an update on the recruitment process, so any information that you can give me about the next steps would be greatly appreciated.
 Also, feel free to ask me any follow-up questions that may have come up since we last spoke.